ryan-d-graham/Gallery/README.md

 FunctionPosteriorX: A visual of the posterior distribution over external torque functions using traces/samples from the markov chain.

 ModelPosteriorX: These functional posterior traces were fed back into the ODE solver and the neural operator to showcase how sensitive the model is to the uncertainty in the inferred torque function distribution.
+This was also done to compare the solution distribution between the ODE Solver and DeepONet models.
+The tight overlap indicates agreement between how the ODE solver and DeepONet warp the distribution over external forcings to the distribution over solutions.